szilvia-csernus/book-cycle/README.md

     * set up automatic deployment on Heroku: Deploy/GitHub, search for `<github-repo-name>`, `Connect` then `Enable Automatic Deploys`
 3. Create a new `S3` bucket on `Amazon AWS` to serve static and media files
     * Create a new bucket
-    * Enable static website hosting in Properties, this will give access point to be uset from the internet.
+    * Enable static website hosting in Properties, this will give access point to be used from the internet.
     Select `Use this bucket to host a website`, keep the default values (they won't be used) and Save Changes.
     * Set up permissions by generating a CORS policy with the Policy Generator.
 4. Set up a user group in `AWS IAM` in order to set up user permissions for the new bucket.